GenericMappingTools/GMTjl_doc/documentation/utilities/rescale.md

    than `imax` will be replaced with `imax`.
 The default is max(A).

 - `rescale(..., stretch=true)` automatically determines [inputmin inputmax] via a call to histogram that will (try to) find good limits for histogram stretching.
+The form `stretch=(imin,imax)` allows specifying the input limits directly.

 - `type`: Converts the scaled array to this data type.
 Valid options are all Unsigned types (e.g. `UInt8`).
    Default returns the same data type as `A` if it's an AbstractFloat, or Flot64 if `A` is an integer.